 In simple terms, a credit card is a tool that lets you borrow money to make purchases, balance transfers and cash advances.
 When you use a credit card to borrow money, you do so with the understanding that you’ll pay back the amount borrowed at some point in the future.New to credit cards?
 Read our clear and simple definition

 When you apply for a credit card, the bank or issuer checks your credit history and other criteria.
-If they approve your application, they will set a credit limit and interest rate.
+If it approves your application, it will set a credit limit and interest rate.

 Your credit limit is the maximum amount you can spend on the card.
-Your interest rate, usually expressed as an annual percentage rate (APR), is the price you’ll pay for borrowing money.
+Your interest rate, usually expressed as an annual percentage rate, is the price you’ll pay for borrowing money.

 That’s right — there’s a cost involved when you borrow money with a credit card.
 The good news?
 If you pay the entire balance shown on your statement by the payment due date each billing cycle, you can avoid paying any interest.
 (Note: This doesn’t apply for the cash advance balance.)What is the average APR on a credit card?

-Students are often seen as higher-risk customers when applying for a credit card, for reasons like their short credit history, or their low (or no) income.
-That means students can generally expect to get a higher APR than the current national average — about 21 percent versus around 16 percent, according to a 2014 study of college student credit cards by MagnifyMoney.com.
+Students are often seen as higher-risk customers when applying for a credit card, for reasons like their short credit history or their low (or no) income.
+That means students can generally expect to get a higher APR than the current national average — about 21% versus around 16%, according to a 2014 study of college student credit cards by MagnifyMoney.com.